nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

 Multiple IdPs support
 ***************************************************************
-*Secure Access* PaaS support any Identity Provider that supports OpenID Connect 1.0.
+*Secure Access* PaaS supports any Identity Provider that supports OpenID Connect 1.0.
 Where *Secure Access* PaaS is configured to proxy requests for multiple websites or applications, or user groups, these may require authentication by different IdPs.
 Separate IdPs can be configured, with each one matching on an attribute of the HTTP request,